 In the Master’s program in Latino & Latin American studies at El Instituto, students engage in interdisciplinary study and research related to Latina/o, Caribbean, and Latin American worlds.
-El Instituto consists of 10 core faculty and is supported by over 70 affiliated research faculty and scholars across disciplines and departments throughout the university.
-El Instituto’s courses and faculty research examine a wide array of local, hemispheric, and global dimensions of the Latina/o, Caribbean, and/or Latin American condition.
+El Instituto has nine core faculty and is supported by over 90 affiliated research faculty in departments throughout the university.
+El Instituto’s courses and faculty research examine a wide array of local, hemispheric, and global dimensions of the Latinx, Caribbean, and/or Latin American condition.
 Our graduates go on to work in education, administration, cultural, business, government, and not-for-profit organizations, and many go on to pursue a Ph.D. and other advanced degree.

 First Year (18 credits)

 First term: two courses plus LLAS 5000 (Introductory Seminar in Latin American Studies)

 Second term: two 2 courses plus LLAS 5100 (Transnational and Comparative Latin(o) American Studies)

 Summer or Winter Intersession (Optional 3 credits)